liu3zhenlab/teaching/PLPTH813Bioinformatis/2019/homework/README.md

 Homework assignments will be deposited here.

 **Notes**
-After you finish your homework, please print it out and turn in the homework in chass.
+After you finish your homework, please print it out and turn in the homework in class.

 **Logs**
 2/13/2019: Homework 2 was desposited, which will be due on **2/21/2019**.